amplience/dc-extension-bynder/docs/FAQs.md

 - Q. How many Assets can I add to a Content Item?

 A. If SingleSelect or SingleSelectFile are set in the Installation Parameters, only one Asset per Content Item can be selected.
-If MultiSelect is chosen, the minimum and maximum number of Assets that can be added is defined in teh Content Type Schema.
+If MultiSelect is chosen, the minimum and maximum number of Assets that can be added is defined in the Content Type Schema.

 - Q. What is the difference between SingleSelect and SingleSelectFile?